 “United in Diversity” is the EU’s slogan and a very fine one it is too since it recognises how important our diversity is.

 Since birth I have taken it for granted – and still do – that being a British citizen is perfectly compatible with supporting the EU.
 My support for remaining an active member of the European Union in no way negates my loyalty to either Her Majesty or our unwritten, organic constitution.
 I understand what it means to be a good citizen of Britain.
 I do belong and I belong to a nation that values freedom, democracy, equality, the rule of law, respect for others and minorities.
 These are our traditions of which we are all proud.
-Cheating, lying and fibbing are not part of the traditions we like to boast about and yet you reward Boris Johnson, a man on record for lying, with high office?
+Cheating, lying and fibbing are not part of the traditions we like to boast about and yet May sadly rewards Boris Johnson, a man on record for lying, with high office?
 He is a good citizen and a good representative of Great Britain but we who support the EU are not?

 I have argued elsewhere and will argue again that the values of liberty, democracy, rule of law, equality before the law and justice are our greatest export to the rest of the world – better than the Mini, better than Earl Grey tea, better than Wedgwood vases and far more noble and exciting than a bag-free Dyson hoover.
 Better even than a magnificent JCB digger.